-While Federal law limits the Fund's bank borrowings to one-third of the Fund's assets (which includes the borrowed amount), the use of derivatives is not limited the same manner.
-Federal law generally requires the Fund to segregate or "earmark" liquid assets or otherwise cover the market exposure of its derivatives, including swap contracts, credit default swaps, and swaptions.
-The Fund may borrow money to enter into a swap contracts that may leverage the Fund's portfolio to a significant degree.
+The Fund has the ability under federal law to leverage its portfolio by borrowing money from a bank in the amount of up to one-third of the Fund's assets (which includes the borrowed amount).
+The Fund may borrow money to enter into swap contracts that may leverage the Fund's portfolio to a significant degree.
 In addition, the Fund may engage in active and frequent trading.